 All MS thesis defenses must be scheduled at least two weeks in advance and all MS capstone review paper defenses must be scheduled at least one week in advance through the Institute of Marine and Coastal Studies.
-Thus, although they may be scheduled later, a defense for a capstone review may be scheduled no sooner than one week after submission to the program office, and for a thesis no sooner than two weeks after submission.
+Thus, although they may be scheduled later, a defense for a capstone review or thesis may be scheduled no sooner than one week after submission to the program office.
 For very long works, this time period may be extended to provide interested faculty adequate time for reading.